cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Click on CREATE.
 [image]

-While your backend Application is starting to deploy, We will create an application for the frontend.
+While your backend Application is starting to deploy, create an application for the frontend.
 Provide the details as it is provided in the below snippet and scroll down.
 [image]